What is epilepsy?

 Epilepsy is a long-term brain condition where a person has repeated seizures (fits).
 It is thought to affect about 3 in every 100 Australians.

 Having just one seizure is not considered to be epilepsy — about half the people who have one seizure never have another seizure.

-Generalised seizures involve the whole brain and therefore the whole body is affected.
+There are many different types of seizures.
+Generalised seizures involve the whole brain and so the whole body is affected.
 Focal seizures involve only part of the brain.